The Mold Remediation Process

 Step 1: Emergency Contact 1-800-SERVPRO

-The mold cleanup and restoration process begins when you call our National Call Center.
-Our representative will ask a series of questions to help us determine the necessary equipment, resources, and personnel.
+The mold cleanup and restoration process begins when you call our Customer Care Center.
+Our specialist will ask a series of questions to help us determine the necessary equipment, resources, and personnel.

 Step 2: Inspection and Mold Damage Assessment

 SERVPRO Franchise Professionals will carefully inspect your property for visible signs of mold.
 Mold feeds on cellulose and water and can be hidden from plain view.
 They use various technologies to detect mold and hidden water sources.

 They use various containment procedures to prevent the spread of mold.
 They may use advanced containment procedures like negative air chambers to isolate the contaminated area with physical barriers and negative air pressure to keep the mold spores from spreading during the cleanup process.
 All fans and heating and cooling systems will be turned off to prevent the spread of mold.

 Their specialized filtration equipment allows their Professionals to capture microscopic mold spores out of the air.
 They utilize powerful “air scrubbers” and HEPA vacuums to prevent the spread of these mold spores while the mold remediation is in process.

 Step 5: Removing Mold and Mold-Infested Materials

 The mold remediation process depends on the amount of mold growth and the types of surfaces on which the mold appears.
 SERVPRO Franchise Professionals use antifungal and antimicrobial treatments to eliminate mold colonies and to help prevent new colonies from forming.
 Removing and disposing of mold-infested porous materials, like drywall and carpeting, may be necessary to remediate heavy mold growth.